 Special employees must be licensed by the Casino Regulatory Authority in Singapore and may not gamble within the casino they work for.

-For complete information about setting up a casino, please contact our consultants in company registration in Singapore.
+For complete information on how to open a company in Singapore as a casino, please contact our consultants in company registration in Singapore.